 The Tandem NEC 6SDH-2 Pelletron model 2AA0&2310 Accelerator used in the calibration of East Carolina University's PIXE apparatus, is capable of operating at a charged terminal voltage of 2 MV.
+As shown schematically in figure (10).
 The accelerator is made up of multiple systems including charging chains, high voltage plates, a high voltage terminal, vacuum pumps, water cooling components, a beam line, and a gas circulation system.
 All this, among other mechanisms that make up the accelerator, are contained in a large 4 m long cylindrical tank.

 The Pelletron is very similar to a Van de Graaff accelerator in that it operates on the same physical principles.
-The difference between the Pelletron design and the Van de Graaff design is that the Pelletron has a pellet chain, or short conductive tubes joined by electrically insulated links, whereas the Van de Graaff generator uses a rubber belt.
-The Pelletron chain design is superior to a rubber belt, since it allows for a more uniform charge distribution, which allows for a higher stability of the terminal voltage, and, therefore, allows for a higher particle energy.
-The chain can also move at much higher velocities than a belt; naturally, this leads to more accumulation of charge on the terminal [42].
+The difference between the Pelletron design and the Van de Graaff design is that the Pelletron has a pellet chain, short conductive tubes joined by electrically insulated links, whereas the Van de Graaff generator uses a charging belt.
+The Pelletron chain design is superior to a charging belt, since it allows for a more uniform charge distribution, which allows for a higher stability of the terminal voltage, and, therefore, allows for a more stable particle energy.
+The chain can also move at much higher velocities than a belt; naturally, this leads to more accumulation of charge on the terminal.
+This increased up-charge allows for higher beam currents.

 The Pelletron chains are made up of links containing metal pellets coupled with nylon links that have electrically insulative properties.
 By means of an induction system that does not incorporate corona discharges or brushing contacts, the high voltage terminal of ECU's Pelletron is positively charged.
 The charging process begins when the negatively-charged inductor electrode forces electrons off the metal pellets while they have electrical continuity with the grounded drive pulley.
 Since they are still in the negative induction field, as the pellets lose contact with the pulley they continue to hold a net positive charge.
-Subsequently, the chain delivers the positive charge to the high-voltage terminal, as the chain arrives at the terminal, the chain once again passes through a negatively biased suppressor electrode to impede arcing as it becomes electrically common with the terminal pully.
+Subsequently, the chain delivers the positive charge to the highvoltage terminal, as the chain arrives at the terminal, the chain once again passes through a negatively biased suppressor electrode to impede arcing as it becomes electrically common with the terminal pulley.
 While in the negatively biased suppressor region, the pellets efficiently deposit charge on the pully, in turn, giving the terminal a net positive charge.
-[43-45]
+[29-31]

-To develop a consistent electric potential gradient within the accelerator's electric field, on either side of the central high voltage terminal, there are several high voltage plates that are sequentially located to progressively step the voltage down to 0 V on both ends of the accelerator tank.
+To develop a uniform electric potential gradient within the accelerator beam tube, on either side of the central high voltage terminal, there is a series of high voltage plates that are sequentially located to progressively step the voltage down to 0 V on both ends of the accelerator tank, as shown in figure (10).